DerBrunoIR/CourseGraph/README.md

 # Introduction

-At the TU Berlin CS students (bachelor or master) cann choose from over 400 modules.
+At the TU Berlin, CS students (bachelor or master) can choose from over 400 modules.
 Each module defines assumed requirements that the participating students should bring along.
 Students who don't meet all requirements have to invest additional effort for completing the desired module.
 Such additional effort is not reflected by the number of credits a module yields.
-Therefore, students benefit from an bottom-up approach.
+Therefore, students benefit from a bottom-up approach.
 For applying this bottom-up approach long-term planning is needed.
 Determining modules worth working towards is non-obvious though.

-In this project, we build and explore network of CS modules with the goal of finding such modules.
+In this project, we build and explore a network of CS modules with the goal of finding such modules.
-We assume that a module more often found in the prerequisties of other modules represents a better long-term goal.
+We assume that a module more often found in the prerequisites of other modules represents a better long-term goal.

 # Defining the relationship

-A module graph is a directed graph.
+We model our relationship network as a directed graph.
 Each node in the graph represents something *a module can depend on*, like another *module* or sometimes a *degree*.

 An edge from a module node **A** to another node **B** represents a **A requires B** relation between these two nodes.

-E.g. A student would benefit from completing **B** before **A**.
+E.g., a student would benefit from completing **B** before **A**.

 # Data Collection